prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 "I don't know, aunt."

 "Well, I know.
-It's jam—that's what it is.
+It's jam — that's what it is.
 Forty times I've said if you didn't let that jam alone I'd skin you.
 Hand me that switch.

-The switch hovered in the air—the peril was desperate— My!
+The switch hovered in the air — the peril was desperate — My!

-%- Oh,look behind you, aunt?!
+% - Oh, look behind you, aunt?!

 The old lady whirled round, and snatched her skirts out of danger.
 The lad fled on the instant, scrambled up the high board-fence, and disappeared over it.